dbcomps/weather-dashboard/README.md

 # Weather Dashboard

 ## Purpose
-Enter a city and see weather 4 day weather forcast
+Enter a city and see 4 day weather forecast

 ## Built with
 * HTML